themelektaus/tausly/README.md

 Every `SPRITE` can have multiple frames but it needs to have at least one `FRAME`.
 The `FRAME` itself is a **Block** too.
 The name of it is optional.
-Inside `FRAME` are finally the color informations.
+Inside `FRAME` are finally the color and pixel informations.
 ```
 SPRITE "Hero"
   SIZE 12, 12